The Don't-do list when you're going broke

 ● Don’t hang out with people who stress you.
 You can hear these idle (usually jobless) fellows in the kopitiam or the mall, complaining loudly about friends, relatives, the government and taxi drivers.

 ● Don’t ruin your health smoking, and drinking alcohol.
 All alcohol is bad for you, including wine.
-The American Heart Association points out that the statement, “wine is good for your health”, is rubbish.
-And for a “refreshing” pint of beer, it is pathetic to see pregnant old men sitting in kopitiams drinking several bottles night after night.
+The American Heart Association points out that the statement, “wine is good for your health”, is only good for wine sellers, not your health.

+And there’s nothing “refreshing” in a pint of beer.
+It’s pathetic to see pregnant old men sitting in kopitiams drinking several bottles night after night.
 Beer does not refresh; it only makes the drinkers querulous, gouty and diabetic, and strip them of their savings, self-respect and health.

 Of course not all stress can be avoided, and it is not healthy to avoid a situation or an issue that needs to be addressed, such as your kids not doing well in school, or you allowing your body to get flabby through over-eating and not exercising.